prativahq/nemu-marketing-website/public/blogs/2024-06-27-who-should-have-an-estate-inventory-and-what-should-be-included.md

 ---
 layout: blog
 title: Who Should Have an Estate Inventory,  and What Should be Included
-author: Beth Chang
+author: "Beth Chang, Nemu Editorial Team "
 date: 2024-06-21T14:13:00.000Z
 tag: educational
 thumbnail: /images/uploads/pexels-kampus-7551641-1-.jpg
 ---
 Not sure what an estate inventory is, or whether or not it’s something you need to be thinking about?

 The textbook way to define it is that an estate inventory is a comprehensive list of all assets owned by an individual.
 In simpler terms, that means it is one master list of all of somebody’s stuff, all gathered together in one place for easy reference.
 Whether you have recently lost a loved one, are going through a divorce, or are planning ahead for yourself or someone else, you may want to start creating this kind of document as part of an overall estate planning process.
 It gives everyone  a complete picture of what’s being handled so everything goes where it’s supposed to and that there’s no miscommunication.
-Read on for how these inventories apply in different situations, and how [Nemu’s heirloom management app](http://app.mynemu.com) can help you keep everything organized and accessible.
+Read on for how these inventories apply in different situations, and how [Nemu’s heirloom management solution](www.mynemu.com) can help you keep everything organized and accessible.

-**First, the When:  When is it time to create an Estate Inventory?**
+### **First, the When:  When is it time to create an Estate Inventory?**

 **1. When a Loved One who has Passed Away**